ZachHaber/vue-router-state/docs/guide/README.md

 // We'll talk about nested routes later. const routes = [
   { path: '/foo', component: Foo },
-  { path: '/bar', component: Bar }
+  { path: '/bar', component: Bar },
 ]

 // 3.
 Create the router instance and pass the `routes` option
 // You can pass in additional options here, but let's
 // keep it simple for now.
 const router = new VueRouter({
-  routes // short for `routes: routes`
+  routes, // short for `routes: routes`
 })

 // 4.
 Create and mount the root instance.
 // Make sure to inject the router with the router option to make the
 // whole app router-aware.
 const app = new Vue({
-  router
+  router,
 }).$mount('#app')

 // Now the app has started!